 Pockets

 Finally, we paid special attention to the placement, size, amount, closure systems, and overall volume of the pockets on each hydration pack.
 The score in this category is an amalgamation of these elements that ultimately shows how useful the pockets on the pack are.
-Some packs have tons of pockets, but the accessibility and utility of the pockets is impacted by the hydration system.
+Some packs have tons of pockets, but the hydration system impacts the accessibility and utility of the pockets.
 Others have fewer pockets designed with great intention.
 A higher rating for merely having more pockets is ridiculous; we scrutinized the efficiency of each pocket and asked the question, is this pocket necessary to help me accomplish my running goal?